sim0njo/docu/docs/Phc2Mqtt.md

     if needed you can remove the cap from the connector to create 2 separate 24V segments.

+##Admin-State vs Oper-State
+Throughout the documentation you will references to Admin-State and Oper-State.

+###Admin-State
+This is the desired state of a subsystem in P2M module, this can be enabled or disabled.
+When you change the Admin-State in a configuration webpage this will not take effect immediately, it requires a P2M module reboot.

+###Oper-State
+When the P2M module boots, it will start subsystems such that the subsystem Oper-State equals the Admin-State as configured.

 ##Operating modes
 Depending on the operating mode of P2M (Proxy or PassiveSTMv3), a different setup will be required.